 Pickled jalapenos are eaten with sandwiches, tortilla, burgers, etc.

-≻≻-Back to Spices from Jalapeno peppers.
-Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties, and health benefits.
+≻≻-Back to Spices from Jalapeno-peppers.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

 USDA National Nutrient Database. (opens in new window)